Lyapunov/omice/README.md

 # omice
 Oh, mice

+What is O-mice?
-One more minimal chess engine
+- One more minimal chess engine
-Only my minimal chess engine
+- Only my minimal chess engine
-An okayish Monte-Carlo chess engine
+- An okayish Monte-Carlo chess engine
 ...

 *Currently development in progress, once it's done I'll put a picture here*